Shourya2701/Machine-Learning-Basic-Algorithm/README.md

-# Machine-Learning-Basic
+# Machine-Learning-Basic-Algorithm

-This Depository contains some basic ML projects.
+This Depository contains some basic ML algorithm.